-Bulgarian lower gas prices savings to be used for TPP Maritsa East 2 subsidies6.
-April 2020. / SEE Energy News
+Bulgarian lower gas prices savings to be used for TPP Maritsa East 2 subsidies, SEE Energy News

 A drop in natural gas prices by over 40 % from 1 April will not affect electricity bills.
 Bulgarian Commission for Energy and Water Regulation (KEVR) has reduced wholesale natural gas price by 42.78 % from 1 April, while maintaining the price of electricity.
 Specifically, the savings of around 51 million euros will be offset by the higher operating costs of the state-owned coal-fired thermal power plant Maritsa East 2, whose financial status is temporarily preserved by writing off a debt of over 300 million euros towards the parent Bulgarian Energy Holding (BEH).